-The MATMOL software can be downloaded as three separate zip-files containing, (i) the Source Files, (ii) some Tutorial Examples and (iii) some Benchmark Examples.
-For each of these files, installation guidelines are available in pdf-format.
+The MATMOL software can be downloaded as a global zip-file containing, (i) the Source Files, (ii) some Examples

 Please refer to this work using the references to the journal papers in the reference section of this website

 You can find here the new matmol release (2018)

 Here one can find the Matlab© codes (m-files) with numerical methods for solving Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs).

 The ODE-methods involve classic integration schemes (e.g, Euler, Heun, Runge-Kutta-Fehlberg, Rosenbrock, …) that can be used in addition to the standard Matlab© integrators.
 For solving PDEs, different approaches have been included: (i) classic Finite Differences Methods (including Static and Dynamic Gridding techniques), (ii) Finite Elements Method, (iii) some Spectral Methods (as Proper Orthogonal Decomposition and Laplacian Spectral Decomposition) as well as (iv) some nonlinear operator techniques (Flux or Slope Limiters).

 Here one can find, among others, the Matlab© m-files for the examples used in .

 These examples simulate the Burger's equation and a tubular reactor with three different phases.
 Note that in order to be able to test these examples the Source Files have to be installed!

 Here one can find, among others, the Matlab© m-files for the benchmark examples used in .